18 Adult Loft Bed Ideas For Small Rooms And Apartments

-One Swedish architect got crafty when designing a space that could double as both a closet and bedroom.
-After remodeling an apartment that hadn’t been renovated since the '80s, she came up with a design that sees a cozy sleeping area hang above an assortment of IKEA kitchen cabinets and storage units.
+One Swedish architect got crafty when designing a space that could double as both a closet and a bedroom.
+After remodeling an apartment that hadn’t been renovated since the '80s, she came up with a design that sees a cozy sleeping area hang above an assortment of Ikea kitchen cabinets and storage units.
 The latter serves primarily as her wardrobe/walk-in closet.
 A sheet of plexiglass separates her bed from the upper part of her kitchen to divide the two areas while still letting in plenty of sunlight.

 A loft that houses a bed and wardrobe duo is a practical addition to a tiny bedroom, but how about one that can fit a bed, closet, office workspace, and laundry area?
-If you’re intrigued, wander no further than this charming loft designed by Lark Architecture that is completely multifunctional without sacrificing square footage.
+If you’re intrigued, wander no farther than this charming loft designed by Lark Architecture that is completely multifunctional without sacrificing square footage.

 The bed and sofa duo in this Parisian apartment may seem to be on the simpler side, but really, it houses a crafty secret.
-Despite its rigid structure, this loft is actually a murphy bed that effortlessly hides away when the lounging area is in use.
+Despite its rigid structure, this loft is actually a Murphy bed that effortlessly hides away when the lounging area is in use.
 It is the perfect solution for a multi-purpose tiny space.

-Taking complete advantage of high ceilings in an apartment that just measures 530 square feet is exactly what one German designer.
+Taking complete advantage of high ceilings in an apartment that just measures 530 square feet is exactly what one German designer did.
 Creating a floating loft installed onto surrounding walls and a lone pillar allowed the smaller living space to feature a guest bed.
 The unit comes equipped with a permanent ladder that is strategically placed to the side for free passageway into the open-concept kitchen and living area.

 Ready for one of the most avant-garde DIY loft bed ideas on the list?
 Meet the faux fern wall bunk room oasis.
-This stunning multi-functional living space designed by Jenna of Jenna Sue Design takes a simple loft bed to a whole new level.
+This stunning multi-functional living space, designed by Jenna of Jenna Sue Design, takes a simple loft bed to a whole new level.
 The wall’s pop of both color and texture contrasts the raised dark bed in a way that effortlessly exudes boho vibes.
 Sure, this concept may not work for the average room, but it is a chic touch to living areas that want to pack a punch!

 The reading nook in this loft attic may typically function as a bench, but the unit can also easily double as a guest bed.
 The structure rests upon a bookcase overflowing with novels that opens into a clever pull-out drawer for additional storage of the stories that didn’t make the cut onto the front.

 A loft bed built onto a platform of storage units offers a crafty solution for small spaces with barely enough leeway for a full-sized bed and single wardrobe.
-The dressers in this loft structure are simpler in design, but a bedroom that craves more cabinet space can consider installing pull-out drawers built into the wooden staircase leading to the raised sleeping area.
+The dressers in this loft structure are simple in design, but a bedroom that craves more cabinet space can consider installing pull-out drawers built into the wooden staircase leading to the raised sleeping area.